-• A Statement of Medical Necessity completed by an appropriate professional that identifies the person's need(s) with regard to the equipment and supplies being requested.
-The Statement of Medical Necessity must state the amount and type of the item that a person needs. • b.
+- A Statement of Medical Necessity completed by an appropriate professional that identifies the person's need(s) with regard to the equipment and supplies being requested.
+The Statement of Medical Necessity must state the amount and type of the item that a person needs. - b.
 Supplies that continue to be needed at the time of the person's Annual Plan must be recommended by an annual Statement of Medical Necessity by an appropriate professional.
 The Statement of Medical Necessity must be updated if the amount of the item the person needs changes.
-For individuals under the age of 21, all State Plan and EPSDT benefits must be exhausted prior to ATES supplying Medical Supplements not covered through the Durable Medical Equipment program.
-Exclusions: Items that are not of direct or remedial benefit to the person are excluded from this service. • Recreational items that would normally be purchased by a family are excluded from this service. • Non-adaptive Computer desks and other furniture items are not covered.
-Service and maintenance contracts and extended warranties: and equipment or supplies purchased for exclusive use at the school/home school are not covered. • Computer hardware will not be authorized solely to improve socialization or educational skills, to provide recreation or diversion activities, or to be used by any person other than the beneficiary. • Hot tubs, Jacuzzis, and pools, are not covered.
-Items utilized as restraints are not coverable under the waiver.
-Exclusions: 1.

 Items that are not of direct or remedial benefit to the person are excluded from this service.

+- Recreational items that would normally be purchased by a family are excluded from this service. - Non-adaptive Computer desks and other furniture items are not covered. - Service and maintenance contracts and extended warranties; and equipment or supplies purchased for exclusive use at the school/home school are not covered. - Computer hardware will not be authorized solely to improve socialization or educational skills, to provide recreation or diversion activities, or to be used by any person other than the beneficiary. - Hot tubs, Jacuzzis, and pools, are not covered. - Items utilized as restraints are not coverable under the waiver.

-2. Computer desks and other furniture items are not covered.
-3. Service and maintenance contracts and extended warranties; 4.
-Computer hardware will not be authorized solely to improve socialization or educational skills, to provide recreation or diversion activities, or to be used by any person other than the beneficiary.
-5. Hot tubs, Jacuzzis, pools, are not covered.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: The service is limited to expenditures of \$20,000 over the life of the waiver period.
-EPSDT benefits will be exhausted prior to waiver service use for individuals under 21 years old.
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):
+- 1. Items that are not of direct or remedial benefit to the person are excluded from this service. - 2.
+Computer desks and other furniture items are not covered. - 3.
+Service and maintenance contracts and extended warranties; - 4.
+Computer hardware will not be authorized solely to improve socialization or educational skills, to provide recreation or diversion activities, or to be used by any person other than the beneficiary. - 5.
+Hot tubs, Jacuzzis, pools, are not covered.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+The service is limited to expenditures of \$20,000 over the life of the waiver period.

+Specify whether the service may be provided by (check each that applies):